Discover more from Stay Grounded

 “A culture's ability to understand the world and itself is critical to its survival.
 But today we are led into the arena of public debate by seers whose main gift is their ability to compel people to continue to watch them.” ― George Saunders, The Braindead Megaphone

 One department in which I think digital communication platforms have massive potential, is in the facilitation of constructive political discussions.
 Right now, discussing politics on social media is the single most efficient way to both upset yourself and accomplish nothing.
 It’s actually remarkable how efficient it is!
 The platforms are just not designed for constructive communication.
-But what one was?
-What if a platform could somehow harness all that passionate energy, and turn it into something other than simply dollars?
+But what if one was?
+What if a platform could somehow harness all that passionate energy, and turn it into something other than more dollars for billionaires?

 As I’ve written recently, I think the future of text-based social media lies in a variety of decentralized, diverse and interoperable platforms, as opposed to the “big tents” like Twitter, sometimes “with littler tents inside them” like Facebook and Reddit.
 Online communities with deliniative rules and well-articulated goals can be pretty good at achieving those goals.
 So I wondered: could a place exist that encourages constructive political conversation without infringing upon free speech?